NelisW/myOpenHab/docs/421-ESP-PIR-alarm.md

 Digging in the library source code revealed the two I2C pins used by the library.
 SDA defaults to GPIO04 (D2 on the nodeMCU) and SCL defaults to GPIO05 (D1 on the nodeMCU).
 The values can be set with the function `Wire.begin(int sda, int scl)`.

+### DHT11 Relative humidty and temperature sensor

+The Adafruit DHT library is used here.
+The following is taken from the Adafruit code:

+Connect pin 1 (on the left) of the sensor to +3.3V.
+Connect pin 2 of the sensor to whatever your DHTPIN is.
+Connect pin 3 or 4 (on the right) of the sensor to GROUND.
+Connect a 10K resistor from pin 2 (data) to pin 1 (power) of the sensor

+Note that older versions of this library took an optional third parameter to tweak the timings for faster processors.
+This parameter is no longer needed as the current DHT reading algorithm adjusts itself to work on faster processors.

 ## Integrating with openHAB

 The ESP8266 code described so far can be seen only as an intelligent sensor providing information to some server, but is unable to handle the alarm event in terms of human interaction.
 I was hoping to keep openHAB out of this description, but it turned out that the fact that openHAB is an essential part at the higher level system.